Enapter/rockamalg/README.md

 This file should have a specific name `generated-dev-1.rockspec`.
 The parts of name should be the same as described inside specfile: `<package>-<version>.rockspec`.

-After that you can amalgamate your `firmware.lua` with all dependencies via command:
+After that you can amalgamate your `ucm.lua` with all dependencies via command:
 ```
-docker run --rm -it -v $(pwd):/app enapter/rockamalg amalg -o out.lua -r my.rockspec firmware.lua
+docker run --rm -it -v $(pwd):/app enapter/rockamalg amalg -o out.lua -r my.rockspec ucm.lua
 ```

-### Firmware directory
+### Lua directory

-You can split `firmware.lua` into multiple files and use Lua modules as usual.
+You can split `ucm.lua` into multiple files and use Lua modules as usual.
 The only one requirement is that entrypoint should have name `main.lua`.

-E.g. your firmware is placed in `firmware_dir`.
-So you can amalgamate your firmware by the following command:
+E.g. your scrpt is placed in `lua_dir`.
+So you can amalgamate your `ucm.lua` by the following command:
 ```
-docker run --rm -it -v $(pwd):/app enapter/rockamalg amalg -o out.lua -d deps firmware_dir
+docker run --rm -it -v $(pwd):/app enapter/rockamalg amalg -o ucm.lua -d deps lua_dir
 ```

 ## Server mode